 Added by Andrew McCullough on May 19, 2015 at 11:34am — No Comments

 They love their Daddy very much and they miss him.

 "Daddy" was sorta a joke between us...
 Tim being 'Daddy' and me being 'Other Daddy'.
 We appreciated them equally but like most pet owners we liked to assign human traits to them, sorta a joke...

 But not really.
-It's not a joke when you're the one…Continue
+It's not a joke when you're the one who needs someone to take care of you, when what you need…Continue

 Added by Andrew McCullough on May 18, 2015 at 2:39pm — No Comments

 That's my Tim in the photo.
 This was taken near our house in Seattle during one of our rare snow days.
 And that's Bailey's with very little coffee in his travel cup.

 Tim was rare, illusive, a real life snow man - he never complained about snow, he loved it, and would stay up late into the night to watch it fall, hoping it'd be measured in feet, sometimes (dangerously) waking me to tell me it's "snowing to beat shit!", excited to go out and just be in it.
 Even cancer couldn't keep…Continue

 Added by Andrew McCullough on May 14, 2015 at 3:17pm — No Comments